Say It Isn’t So: Colette Is Closing

 "As all good things must come to an end, after 20 wonderful years, Colette should be closing its doors on December 20 of this year," the company revealed via Instagram.
 "Colette Roussaux has reached the time when she would like to take her time; and Colette cannot exist without Colette."

-For 20 years, Roussaux’s boutique occupied a three-story, 8,000-square foot space on Rue Saint Honoré, and was filled with an eclectic mix of high-fashion and up-and-coming new designer — for instance, the store was first to stock Proenza Schouler, Mary Kartrantzou, and Rodarte.
-The closing is especially surprising because it follows the store’s recent announcement that another buzzy collaboration was in the works, this time with H&M. Thankfully, on August 21, the high-low line will launch in-store and online at Colette for two weeks as planned.
+For 20 years, Roussaux’s boutique occupied a three-story, 8,000-square foot space on Rue Saint Honoré, and was filled with an eclectic mix of high-fashion and up-and-coming new designer brands, art books, gadgets and magazines.
+The closing is especially surprising because it follows the store’s recent announcement that another exciting collaboration was in the works, this time with H&M. Thankfully, on August 21, the high-low line will launch in-store and online at Colette for two weeks as planned.

 Advertisement